meldridge/meldridge.github.io/_posts/2018-02-12-Email-update-Cisco-and-Cryptomining.md

 title: Cisco and Cryptomining
 ---

 There's a lot to get through in today's email, but first of all I wanted to make another mention of the SpaceX Falcon Heavy Launch, which went off extremely well last Tuesday.

 I was honestly expecting the thing to break apart and explode either shortly after lift-off or when it hit Max-Q (maximum dynamic pressure), but the rocket worked beautifully.

-The simultaneous side-booster landing was one of the most impressive things I've ever seen: https://www.youtube.com/watch?v=u0-pfzKbh2k
+The [simultaneous side-booster landing](https://www.youtube.com/watch?v=u0-pfzKbh2k) was one of the most impressive things I've ever seen.

 I know I'm fanboying a bit with this SpaceX stuff, but I can't help it.
 Landing and re-using a booster like this was considered to be impossible only a couple of years ago.
 It's a game-changer for commercial spaceflight, and SpaceX now has the most powerful rocket in the word by a factor of two - for half the price-per-launch of its nearest competitor.